chengcli/elements/README.md

 # Elements library
-This is a small library contains functions for working with atomic data.
+This is a small library contains functions for working with atomic data and chemical compounds.
-It strips the functions and data from the `Cantera` library and provides a standalone library for working with elements and atomic data.
+It strips the functions and data from a customized [Cantera](https://github.com/chengcli/cantera) library.
+This repo provides a standalone library for working with just elements and compounds.

 ## Folder structure
 ```